elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 ## Installation methods of elastic-agent

-This document suggests 3 different ways to deploy elastic-agent in big scale Kubernetes clusters with KSM in sharding configuration:
+This document suggests **3 alternative configuration methods** to deploy elastic-agent in big scale Kubernetes clusters with KSM in sharding configuration:

 1. With `hostNetwork:false` for non-leader deployments of KSM shards
 2. With `podAntiAffinity` to isolate the daemonset pods from rest of deployments
 3. With `taint/tolerations` to isolate the daemonset pods from rest of deployments

-Each configuration includes specific pros and cons and user needs to choose what matches best their needs.
+Each configuration includes specific pros and cons and users may choose what best matches their needs.

 The Kubernetes observability is based on https://docs.elastic.co/en/integrations/kubernetes[kubernetes integration], which is fetching metrics from several components: